tsouloJHB/Bookstore/README.md

 # Bookstore
 Bookstore

-This BookStore Website is using PHP and Database(MySQL).
-In this website you can Register and Edit Profile.
-And also all the book data will store at the database for easy to add, edit and delete.
+This BookStore Website makes use of PHP and a database (MySQL).
+You can Register and Edit your Profile on this website.
+In addition, all book data will be stored in a database for easy addition, editing, and deletion.
 <br>
 ![HomePage](/homepage.PNG)
 ![EditProfile](/editprofile.PNG)